jarednjk/map-project-tourist-attractions/README.md

 ### Icons & Markers

 The colors of all icons and markers are selected to match the bright and vibrant color scheme of the web app for consistency.
-Only the color of the 2-hour weather forecast is black when toggled.
+Only the weather icon color of the 2-hour forecast is black when toggled.
 This provides a contrast.

 ## Features